Google Wallet: Upcoming

-Supported car keys
+Supported digital keys

-These car models can be unlocked and started via NFC with the Pixel 6 and Pixel 7.
-Future car models that support operation via UWB will require an UWB compatible device, such as the Pixel 6 Pro or Pixel 7 Pro.
+These vehicle models, hotel rooms, and more can be unlocked via NFC.
+Car keys in particular require select devices running Android 12/Wear OS 5 or later, most notably the Pixel 6 or later.
+In addition, certain car models that support operation via UWB (AKA "passive entry") require an UWB compatible device, such as the Pixel Fold, Pro models of Pixel 6 and later devices, or Pixel Watch 3 and later, for enhanced functionality.

 Supported government-issued identifications

 These territories permit their residents to save their government-issued identification credentials in Google Wallet.
-Mobile IDs in Google Wallet operate over the ISO 18013 mobile personal identification standard.
+Mobile IDs in Google Wallet support three personal identification standards: ISO 18013-5, ISO 23220-4, and NIST 800-63.
 Users have a choice whether to present their ID via NFC or QR.
 Once the credential is read, the ID holder must confirm the personal information they wish to share (full name, age, etc.) The transmission to the reader device will be completed over BLE after the presentation is fully verified.
-Available for devices running Android 8 or later.
+Credentials can also be utilized in apps or on the web.
+All IDs are free except those issued by North Dakota, which costs $5 per ID renewal.
+Available for devices running Android 9 or later.

-Note: this feature is currently in beta.